jruels/ansible-tower/labs/aap-surveys/index.md

 </body>
 ```

-Note how the two variables where used by the playbook to create the content of the `index.html` file.
+Note how the two variables were used by the playbook to create the content of the `index.html` file.